fxev90/ballast_challenge/README.md

 ### Mysql config

-is beint set from init.sql file
+is being set from init.sql file